Incentives

 Having a system that creates solar energy means you use less electricity from your utility company, and that can contribute to lower heating and cooling costs.

-This is significant, especially when you consider 56% of energy use in a typical U.S. home comes from heating and cooling.*
+This is significant, especially when you consider that 56% of energy use in a typical U.S. home comes from heating and cooling.*

 *U.S. Department of Energy statistics.